HafshaWahab/Employee-Income-Analysis_Python/README.md

 [Kaggle Notebook](https://www.kaggle.com/code/hafshawahab/employee-income-analysis)

+## Problem Statement
+The dataset aims to analyze workforce demographics and work patterns to identify trends in overtime work, sectoral employment, and diversity representation.
+The objective is to provide actionable insights for employers to improve employee well-being, inclusivity, and productivity, especially for female and elderly employees in the private sector.

 ## Key Features
 - **Demographic Attributes:** Includes data on age, gender, marital status, and nationality, enabling insights into diversity and representation within the workforce.
 - **Professional Attributes:** Captures key details like work sector, occupation, and weekly work hours, facilitating analysis of employment patterns.